The Universe of Discourse

 (Why could I learn to carry a smartphone and not a calendar?
 For one thing, the smartphone is smaller and fits in my pocket.
 For another, I really do carry it literally everywhere, which I wouldn't do with a calendar.
 I don't have to remember to check it because it makes a little noise when I have an appointment.
 It has my phone and my email and my messages in it.
 It has the books and magazines I'm reading.
 It has a calculator in it and a notepad.
 I used to try to carry all that crap separately and every day I would find that I wanted one that I had left at home that day.
 No longer.)

-There are bigger downsides to ADD, like the weeks when I can't focus on work, or when I get distracted by some awesome new thing and don't do the things I should be doing, or how I lost interest in projects and don't always finish them, blah blah blah.
+There are bigger downsides to ADD, like the weeks when I can't focus on work, or when I get distracted by some awesome new thing and don't do the things I should be doing, or how I lose interest in projects and don't always finish them, blah blah blah.
 I am not going to complain about any of that, it is just part of being me and I like who I am pretty well.
 Everyone has problems and mine are less severe than many.

 And some of the upsides are just great.
 When it's working, the focus and intensity I get from the ADD are powerful.
 Not just useful, but fun.
 When I'm deep into a blog post or a math paper the intense focus brings me real joy.
 I love being smart and when the ADD is working well it makes me a lot smarter.
 I don't suffer from freckles, I love them.